devassistant/devassistant/docs/index.rst

 Welcome to DevAssistant documentation!
 ======================================

-DevAssistant - start developing with ease.
+DevAssistant - start developing in a jiffy.

 Contents
 --------